 1595

-To convert a Unicode to char code in JavaScript, use the fromCharCode() method.
-The String.fromCharCode() is a built-in JavaScript method that returns a string created from the specified sequence of UTF-16 code units.
+To convert a Unicode to char code in JavaScript, you can use the fromCharCode() method.
+The String.fromCharCode() is a built-in method that returns a string created from the specified sequence of UTF-16 code units.

 Syntax